 The Basic Program consists of a six-quarter block of instruction normally taken during the freshman and sophomore years.
-These General Military courses consist of a wide variety of military science topics at the 100 and 200 level.
+These General Military Courses consist of a wide variety of military science topics at the 100 and 200 level.

 These courses provide a foundation in basic military subjects as well as unique hands-on training.
-Selected courses are offered fall, winter, and spring quarters with one or two credit hours gained for each course.
-Elective credits earned apply toward degree requirements in all schools of the University.
-Freshman level courses are one hour a week, while Sophomore level courses are two hours each week.
-Students enrolled in any of the Basic Courses do not incur any military obligation unless they are ROTC scholarship students.
+Selected courses are offered during fall, winter, and spring quarters with one or two credit hours gained for each course.
+Elective credits earned apply toward degree requirements in all schools of the college.
+Freshman level courses are one hour a week (plus one hour of Leadership Lab), while sophomore level courses are two hours each week (plus one hour of Leadership Lab).
+Students enrolled in any of the Basic courses do not incur any military obligation unless he or she is an ROTC scholarship student.